maxattack/little-polygon/readme.md

 Native code is written in C++ with a "C with Objects" mentality.
 Each object is expressed as a plain-old-data structure with just a few convenience getter methods.
 Initialization and non-idempotent methods are top-level functions which take the structure as a "context" argument.
+I try to keep method names short by using argument overloading as an implicit namespace.
 This is a lot more flexible for controlling memory allocation, initialization order,  multithreading, binding to scripting environments, keeping private methods out of headers, and  allowing the use of completely opaque pointers that are just forward-declared.

 The example game, on the other hand, is written with a modern C++11 mentality.
 Different tools for different levels of abstraction ;)